shalvah/RemindMeOfThisTweet/README.md

 #### retryFailedTasks
 This re-publishes failed tasks (stored in Redis) and attempts to set reminders for them.
 It can only be triggered manually.

+## Known issues
+The bot will assume all absolute times are in UTC, so if you want to specify an absolute time, you need to specify a timezone if you're not in UTC/GMT.
+For instance, "11:30 pm WAT" (West African Time), "10:20 am UTC+0300", "10:20 am GMT-0900",